Cooker Fuel Guide

 Electric

-Thornhill Range Cookers produce 2 models of 3-oven cookers and a 5 oven electric.
-As electricity is the most expensive fuel and often generates more carbon dioxide than any other fuel source, we do not recommend using electric cookers to heat the kitchen, that said you can leave them on low so they are ‘warm’ for around £1.00 per day.
+Thornhill Range Cookers produce 2 models of 3-oven electric cookers and a 5 oven electric model.
+As electricity is the most expensive fuel and often generates more carbon dioxide than any other fuel source, we do not recommend using electric cookers to heat the kitchen, that said you can leave them on low so they are ‘warm’ for around £1.00 and £2.00 per day.
 See our table above to see relative fuel costs.